Catch Me If You Can: Historical accuracy

-In addition, the FBI agent who Abagnale alleges tracked and later worked with him was Joseph Shea; Abagnale has said that because Shea did not want his name used in the film, the character was renamed Carl and given the surname Hanratty, based on the football player Terry Hanratty.
+In addition, the FBI agent whom Abagnale alleges tracked and later worked with him was Joseph Shea; Abagnale has said that because Shea did not want his name used in the film, the character was renamed Carl and given the surname Hanratty, based on the football player Terry Hanratty.

-Despite his claim that Spielberg "stayed very close to the story", records show Abagnale was in the Great Meadow Correctional Facility in Fort Ann, New York, between the ages of 17 and 20 (July 26, 1965, to December 24, 1968, inmate #25367), and before that, he was in the United States Navy (December 1964 to February 1965).
+Despite his claim that Spielberg "stayed very close to the story", records show Abagnale was in the Great Meadow Correctional Facility in Fort Ann, New York, between ages 17 and 20 (July 26, 1965, to December 24, 1968, inmate #25367), and before that, he was in the United States Navy (December 1964 to February 1965).
 Six weeks after his release from Great Meadow, on February 14, 1969, he was rearrested in Baton Rouge, Louisiana.
 He was jailed locally, and in June 1969, he was convicted of stealing from a local family-owned small business in Baton Rouge.

 Abagnale did dress as a Pan American Airlines pilot for a brief period in the fall of 1970.
 He was arrested in Cobb County, Georgia, on November 2, 1970.
 Federal court records associated with his conviction show he only cashed 10 personal checks with a Pan American Airlines logo, totaling less than $1,500.
 The facts behind many of Abagnale's exaggerated claims, and their inclusion or omission from the film, were the subject of renewed media reporting in 2021.

 In 1978, several journalists debunked his claim that he passed the Louisiana bar and worked for Attorney General Jack P. F. Gremillion.
-Journalist Ira Perry was unable to find any evidence that Abagnale worked with the FBI; according to one retired FBI Special Agent in Charge, Abagnale was caught trying to pass fraudulent checks in 1978, several years after he claimed that he began working with the FBI.
+Journalist Ira Perry was unable to find evidence that Abagnale worked with the FBI; according to one retired FBI Special Agent in Charge, Abagnale was caught trying to pass fraudulent checks in 1978, several years after he claimed he began working with the FBI.